93 Market Street,

-This city centre cinema was opened by the Provincial Cinematograph Theatres(PCT) chain in 1914.
+This city centre cinema was opened by the Provincial Cinematograph Theatres(PCT) chain in 1914 as the Market Street Picture House.
 It was located on Market Street, facing Spring Gardens.
-By 1927 until 1946, it become part of the J.F.
+By 1926 until 1946, it become part of the J.F.
 Emery circuit.

 From September 1949, it became a news theatre, known as the Market Street News Theatre.
 This only lasted six months, closing in February 1950.
-Five days after closing it re-opened as the Continental Cinema, specializing in European films, and French film star Anouk Aimee attended the opening which featured here film "Les Amants de Verone".
+Five days after closing it re-opened as the Continental Cinema, specializing in European films, and French film star Anouk Aimee attended the opening which featured her film "Les Amants de Verone".
 The Continental Cinema was closed in June 1952, and it reverted back to being a news theatre, which closed in February 1953.
-The following day after closing, it re-opened as the Market Street Cinema, again screening European films, and this lasted until 1955.
+The following day after closing, it re-opened as the Market Street Theatre, operated by Jacey Cinemas, again screening European films, and this lasted until 1955.

-It was taken over by the Jacey Cinemas chain and was re-named Cinephone Cinema, again speacializing in Continental films, but by the late 1950’s and into the 1960’s it had moved from art house films to Continental sex films.
+It was re-named Cinephone Cinema, again specializing in Continental films, but by the late-1950’s and into the 1960’s it had moved from art house films to Continental sex films.

 The Cinephone Cinema was closed on 14th January 1974 with "The Queer, The Erotic" and "Where Are You Going All Naked?".